Demmygold/theProductDemi/README.md

 Many farmers in Nigeria work tirelessly to grow food but often lose profits because they can’t reach direct buyers.
 They end up selling through middlemen who take most of the gains, or worse, their produce spoils before it’s sold.

 *NaijaRoot* is a digital tool designed to change that.
-It connects *farmers, **buyers, and **logistic drivers* on one trusted platform — helping farmers sell directly, buyers get fresh produce faster, and drivers earn by transporting goods safely.
+It connects farmers, buyers, and logistic drivers in one trusted platform by helping farmers sell directly, buyers get fresh produce faster, and drivers earn by transporting goods safely.

 Though tools like this already exist, most rural farmers don’t know about them.
 NaijaRoot brings visibility and trust to an already existing but unknown solution.